 As classical systems cannot be quantum correlated with quantum systems, their composite states exhibit solely classical correlations.
 Suppose the initial state of the hybrid system lacks classical correlation, following a quantum-classical interaction, the resulting state generally evolves and can be expressed in the following general form:

 where $\{q_i\}$ is the probability distribution of classical correlation and $\wp_{{\mathcal{C}}i}=\sum_{j}p_j \text{State}_i$.
-Historically, the evolutionary state of a hybrid system is called the hybrid density operator \cite{hd,Diosi2014}, which satisfying an overall normalization condition and preserving the form of the state.
+Historically, the evolutionary state of a hybrid system is called the hybrid density operator \cite{hd,Diosi2014}, which satisfies an overall normalization condition and preserves the form of the state.

 An operational definition of quantum-classical dynamics $\Theta_{\mathcal{QC}}$ can be derived based on the limitations of classical correlations and the properties of classical systems.
-As depicted in figure \ref{fig1}, we provide a general operational definition for quantum-classical dynamics over infinitesimal time intervals.
-In this context, we refrain from imposing any specific theoretical framework on quantum-classical dynamics and instead focus on its operational decomposition, emphasizing how it generates classical correlations.
+As depicted in Figure \ref{fig1}, we provide a general channel for quantum-classical dynamics over infinitesimal time intervals.
+In this context, we refrain from imposing any specific theoretical framework on quantum-classical dynamics and instead focus on its effective quantum channel decomposition, emphasizing how it generates classical correlations.